zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Uploading documents.md

 	- Email addresses to send documents to appear on the right
 	- Click the copy icon to copy an email address

-If your permissions don't allow you to view inbox settings, please contact your organisation administrator.
+Please contact your organisation administrator if your permissions don't allow you to view inbox settings.

 ### Manual upload